 In this section, more details are provided on one of the points covered in a presentation made at the Aug.
-2017 Emergency Forum on Redbanded Stink Bug [RBSB].
+2017 Emergency Forum on RBSB.
 All of the presentations made at the Forum can be found here.

-In his presentation, Dr. Jeff Davis, LSU Assoc.
-Professor, made a point about the RBSB only feeding on legumes.
-Also, he stated that the RBSB, unlike many other insect species common to the Midsouth, does not go through diapause; i.e., this insect does not go through a dormant or arrested development period.
-In other words, this insect maintains activity year-round and therefore must have a food source during the winter months in the Midsouth if it is not killed by cold temperatures [generally several hours at $\leq\!23$ deg.
+In his presentation, Dr. Jeff Davis made a point about the RBSB only feeding on legumes.
+Also, he stated that the RBSB, unlike many other insect species common to the Midsouth, does not go through diapause--i.e. this insect does not go through a dormant or arrested development period.
+In other words, this insect maintains activity year-round and therefore must have a food source during the winter months in the Midsouth if it is not killed by cold temperatures that are ≤ 23 deg.
 F].

 Since the RBSB feeds only on legumes, this means that any legume such as clovers, peas, and vetches that are often used as components of a winter cover crop will provide an alternate food source for RBSB during the winter months when soybeans are not available.
-Thus, the touted use of cover crops in a soybean production system (either monocropped or rotated) will provide a habitat for the overwintering RBSB if the cover crop contains a legume.
+Thus, the use of a legumecontaining cover crop in any soybean production system will provide habitat for the overwintering RBSB.

-So here are some guidelines for using cover crops in a
+So here are some guidelines for using cover crops in a soybean production system when RBSB has been or is predicted to be present.